The Question of the Day: Where Are Rates Headed?

 Fire, storms, theft, a tree falling on your house, and other dangers can all be covered under your insurance policy.
 If you live in a flood zone, you’ll need a separate coverage, and if you live in Hurricane Alley or earthquake country, you might need a third.
 You pay one-twelfth of your annual insurance premium each month, just like property taxes, and your lender or servicer pays the premium when it’s due.

-If your down payment is less than 20% of the purchase price, you’ll almost certainly be required to pay mortgage insurance, which will be added to your monthly payment.
+If your down payment is less than 20% of the purchase price, you’ll likely be required to pay mortgage insurance, which will be added to your monthly payment.

 Follow the tried-and-true 28/36 percent ratio if you’re not sure how much of your salary should go toward housing.
 Most financial counselors agree that people should spend no more than 28% of their gross income on housing (i.e., your mortgage payment) and no more than 36% on overall debt, which includes mortgage payments, credit cards, school loans, medical bills, and other debt.
 Here’s an example of what I’m talking about: